OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 C and gcc should be installed by default in Linux distributors

 ### Go
 In order to download [Go](https://go.dev/doc/install) on Linux click this link https://go.dev/dl/  and click the LINUX button that is underneath the feature downloads header.
-Once that is downloaded follow the directions that it gives you in order to complete the download
+Once that is downloaded follow the directions that it gives you in order to complete the download.